octo-technology-downunder/octo-technology-downunder.github.io/_training/big-data/no-sql/couchbase-admin.md

 ### PRE-REQUISITE

 System administrator experience in one or more of the following: Win32, UNIX, Linux or DBA or other networking / virtualization / cloud technologies; experience with Linux systems administration skills using command line.
 No prior database experience is required; however, knowledge of relational database technology is helpful.
 No prior knowledge of Couchbase is required.
-We strongly suggest Participants complete the following Couchbase online courses prior to class: CB020 and CB030.
+We strongly suggest Participants complete the following Couchbase online courses prior to class:[CB020 and CB030](https://training.couchbase.com/online) .

 ### ADDITIONAL NOTES